-The BBDAC also reserves the right to approve applications based on architectural merit excluding those aspects of the Design Guidelines that appear as a restriction within the Memorandum of Common Provisions (MCP).
+The BBDAC also reserves the right to approve applications based on architectural merit.

-It is applicant's responsibility to ensure that plans meet the relevant planning and building requirements, in addition to these design guidelines.
+It is the applicant's responsibility to ensure that plans meet the relevant planning and building requirements, in addition to these design guidelines.

 The BBDAC Approval application form and checklist is included as Appendix 1 to this document.